-STAFF, CONTRACTORS AND VOLUNTEERS Council policy and practices guide the way that Council works with its community and external groups as well as internal work practices.
+Staff, Contractors and Volunteers Council policy and practices guide the way that Council works with its community and external groups as well as internal work practices.
 Elected Members and Council employees have a Code of Conduct to act in a fair and equal way when working for the community.
 The Councils of Barunga West and Copper Coast have also adopted policy in relation to creating safe working environments for children and vulnerable persons.
 This includes training for staff, Elected Members, volunteers, contractors and consultants working with vulnerable persons on behalf of the Councils.
 Behavior in the workplace is guided by Work Health and Safety systems and Human Resource policies that seek to create safe working environments free from discrimination.
 A Volunteer Policy is in place at the Councils.
 Yorke Peninsula Council has also adopted a Fair Treatment Policy that promotes the recognition, acceptance and right of all people to be treated with fairness, equity and justice.
 Induction and ongoing training opportunities are available to Elected Members, Council employees and volunteers to support development in areas of need.

-PROCUREMENT AND PURCHASING POLICIES Every year the Councils pay a lot of money to buy goods and services.
+Procurement and Purchasing Policies Every year the Councils pay a lot of money to buy goods and services.
 There is potential, through Council procurement policy, to provide equal opportunities for disability employment providers to tender for Council contracts.

-PRIORITIES - 19 Support Council employees to value the benefits of workplace diversity and flexible job design. - 21 Provide Council job advertising in an accessible format and encourage people with a disability and priority populations to apply. - 22 Establish or maintain Council policy and practices for creating safe working environments. - 23 Review contractor management practices to encourage consideration of access, universal design and inclusion opportunities through external contracts. - 24 Review volunteer management practices to encourage participation by people of all abilities. - 25 Review procurement and purchasing policies and practices to promote equal access to select and competitive tenders OUTCOMES - Workplace diversity - Number and diversity of Council volunteers - Contracts that support disability access and inclusion.
-IMPLEMENTATION COMMUNITY PARTICIPATION Ongoing community participation in the Plan is encouraged and may occur through membership on Council Committees, Advisory and Working Groups, community partnerships, individual contributions, volunteering, participation in consultation and engagement activities and feedback to the Councils.
-REGIONAL COOPERATION The Plan builds upon the cooperative arrangements and resource sharing that already occurs between the Councils of the region.
-A nominated employee from each Council will participate in a Regional Staff Advisory Group responsible for monitoring, reporting and reviewing the Plan.
+Priorities - 20 Support Council employees to value the benefits of workplace diversity and flexible job design. - 21 Provide Council job advertising in an accessible format and encourage people with disability and priority populations to apply. - 22 Establish or maintain Council policy and practices for creating safe working environments. - 23 Review or develop contractor management practices to encourage consideration of access, universal design and inclusion opportunities through external contracts. - 24 Review volunteer management practices to encourage participation by people of all abilities. - 25 Review procurement and purchasing policies and practices to promote equal access to select and competitive tenders.
+Outcomes - Workplace diversity - Number and diversity of Council volunteers - Contracts that support disability access and inclusion.
+Implementation Advocacy Advocacy is important to people with disability.
+Council can play a role by inviting advocates to events that celebrate ability.
+Council can also invite service providers to its meetings.
+The Alliance Councils will seek to improve access to advocacy for the region.
+Community Participation Ongoing community participation in the Plan is encouraged and may occur through membership on Council Committees, Advisory and Working Groups, community partnerships, individual contributions, volunteering, participation in consultation and engagement activities and feedback to the Councils.